HassanAMZ/thermosave/data/course/google-analytics-for-beginners/google-analytics-for-beinners-course-outline.md

 embedId: 'null'
 ---

-Hello, my name is Shahzada Ali Hassan.
+Hello, my name is thermosave.
 At Upwork, I work as a web analyst.
 Google Analytics for Beginners is a great place to start if you're new to Google Analytics.
 I'll walk you through the fundamentals of Universal Analytics in this course.

 ## Welcome to Google Analytics for Beginners